dvanderweele/ART/README.md

 But in a sense, we will use it.
 After a brief consultation with YAGNI, I came to the conclusion I don't really need a full unicode string collation engine.
 Have a read through the official documents pertaining to the Unicode Collation Algorithm (UCA), and try not to shudder!
 If I can restrict myself to a limited range of characters which can be encoded in a single byte quite easily (for example, Latin1), we should be able to script out a kind of compilation routine to "rip off" the collation orders present in the JavaScript `Collator` without much trouble.

-The first step is to somehow enumerate and cache in a JSON file the list of language Identifiers l we want to support.
+The first step is to somehow enumerate and cache in a JSON file the list of language Identifiers we want to support.
 We don't need all languages, just those that have some interest in the Latin1 character set.
 For this I interrogated ChatGPT and came up with this list:

 ```json
 [